radiohertz/oknotok.xyz/content/posts/endpoint_security_rust.md

 Right now, the way we are codesigning the app is not ready for production use.

-Getting our endpoint security application production-ready is bit of a hassle as Apple requires we request for the entitlement.
+Getting our endpoint security application production-ready is bit of a hassle as Apple requires we request for the Endpoint Security entitlement.
 You can apply for the entitlement [here](https://developer.apple.com/contact/request/system-extension/).

 Once your developer account is approved for Endpoint Security entitlement, you can generate a provision profile with the entitlement enabled.
 You can then use the profile to sign your application.